 Requirements for registering a business in Delaware differ by business entity type, location and whether or not the business has employees.

-To determine your registration requirements, visit the Business Registration Chart.
+To determine your registration requirements, look at the Business Registration Chart below:

 Entities who want to incorporate in Delaware must:

 - Contact the Delaware Division of Corporations.
 Visit How To Form a New Business Entity for more information.

 - Obtain a Federal Identification Number (FEIN) with the IRS

 - Fulfill the requirements listed below for All Delaware Businesses